ElektraInitiative/libelektra/doc/DESIGN.md

 - [ ] Returning a not specific enough type
 - [ ] Requiring a not liberal enough parameter
-- [ ] should not have multiple parameters of the same type
+- [ ] Should not have multiple parameters of the same type
-- [ ] Functions should use Constant Types instead of Boolean Types wherever sensible
+- [ ] Functions should use constant types instead of boolean types sensible
 - [ ] Wherever possible, function parameters should be `const`
 - [ ] Functions should not have a long list of parameters (>8)